Skip to main content

 Unit 8 - Where in the world?
 1

-In this unit you will develop and complete a self-directed project in one of the following 4 areas - concept and design, material research, fabrication or interactive and applied arts.
-This unit will allow you to situate your current achievements in an industry context.
+In this unit, you’ll complete a self-directed project in 1 of the following areas: concept and design, material research, fabrication or interactive and applied arts.
+This unit will allow you to situate your practice within an industry context.
+During this unit, you’ll also undertake a work placement to develop vital industry experience.

 Year 3

-Unit 10 - Finding your voice: portfolio design, crafting research skills, career planning
+Unit 10: Finding your voice: portfolio design, crafting research skills and career planning

 Learning and teaching methods